The baby name Brooks mixes a polished style with a outdoorsy, country vibe.

 If there were any doubt that Brooks has gone country, successful duo Brooks & Dunn scored a string of hits, beginning while Garth was still riding high.

 What explains the name’s success?
-While the high profile uses of the name helped, including the musicians, a few celebrity babies, and some real and fictional figures, the baby name Brooks also succeeds on style and sound.
+The high profile uses of the given name helped, including the musicians, a few celebrities’ kids, and some real and fictional figures.
+More importantly, the baby name Brooks also succeeds on style and sound.

 • From classic James to ancient Atticus to surnames like Miles, we’ve embraced boy names ending with s.

-• Names like River and Kai, clearly tied to the water, are trending, too.
+• Trends favor names like River and Kai, clearly tied to the water, too.

 • From Brian to Bryce and Brayden, we’re used to boy names beginning with Br, which makes Brooks seem like a no-brainer.